How to Deploy PostgreSQL on Kubernetes

 Prerequisites

-Helm gives you a quick and easy way to deploy a PostgreSQL instance on your cluster.
+Helm is a quick and easy way to deploy a PostgreSQL instance on a Kubernetes cluster.
+Follow the steps below to deploy PostgreSQL using Helm.

 Step 1: Add Helm Repository

-1. Search Artifact Hub for a PostgreSQL Helm chart that you want to use.
-Add the chart's repository to your local Helm installation by typing:
+1. Search Artifact Hub for a PostgreSQL Helm chart.
+Add the chart's repository to the local Helm installation.
+For example, if using the official Bitnami PostgreSQL repo URL, run:

 Adding the Bitnami helm repository containing a PostgreSQL chart